-On January 16, 2025, the Company agreed to issue an aggregate amount of 1,071,200 shares of the Common Stock to six unaffiliated holders of the Company's securities in separate exchanges for an aggregate amount of 82,400 shares of the Series D Preferred Stock and 82,400 shares of the Series B Preferred Stock (collectively, the "January Exchanges", and together with the October Exchange, the "Exchanges").
-Each January Exchange involved the issuance of 13 shares of Common Stock in exchange for one share of Series B Preferred Stock and one share of Series D Preferred Stock.
-The settlement of the January Exchanges occurred on January 16 and 17, 2025.
-The Company did not receive any cash proceeds as a result of the January Exchanges, and the shares of the Series D Preferred Stock and the Series B Preferred Stock exchanged have been retired and cancelled.
+On January 16, 2025, the Company agreed to issue an aggregate amount of 7,651 shares of the Common Stock to six unaffiliated holders of the Company's securities in separate exchanges for an aggregate amount of 82,400 shares of the Series D Preferred Stock and 82,400 shares of the Series B Preferred Stock (collectively, the "January 16 Exchanges").

+On March 4, 2025, the Company agreed to issue an aggregate amount of 23,474 shares of the Common Stock to two unaffiliated holders of the Company's securities in separate exchanges for an aggregate amount of 54,774 shares of the Series D Preferred Stock and 54,774 shares of the Series B Preferred Stock (collectively, the "March Exchanges").